 Whistleblowers will often come to us asking if they can file a False Claims Act case but remain anonymous.
 The desire to bring the case in private is understandable.
-Putting your name out there as a whistleblower takes courage and can have real world impact on your life.
+Putting your name out there as a whistleblower takes courage and can have real-world impact on your life.

-Fortunately, a whistleblower’s identify remains private during the United States’ investigation, which can last for months or sometimes years.
+Fortunately, a whistleblower’s identity remains private during the United States’ investigation, which can last for months or sometimes years.
 Following that investigation, however, the whistleblower’s identity is typically made public unless he or she has taken steps to avoid that.

 Whistleblowers must initially file their case privately and under seal.

 False Claims Act cases must initially be filed under seal, meaning that the allegations are not public.
 Only the court and the government attorneys investigating the allegations will have access to the lawsuit or know who filed it.
 Filing False Claims Act lawsuits under seal gives the United States a chance to investigate the allegations privately without the defendant’s knowledge.

 False Claims Act cases remain under seal for at least 60 days.
 But the United States typically asks for (and receives) extensions keeping the case under seal for a longer period.
 In fact, False Claims Act cases can remain under seal for several years while the United States investigates the allegations.
 Throughout this time, the whistleblower’s identify is private.
 Ultimately, however, the Court must unseal every False Claims Act case, at which point it will be a public record.
 Those whistleblowers hoping to remain anonymous, however, may consider options to keep their identity private.